 Can f 3 is a serum albumin protein, people who are allergic to this protein are more likely to be allergic to other mammals and very rarely can become allergic to eating mammalian meats such as beef, chicken and pork, which also contain these proteins.

-Allergy to dog dander is strongly associated with allergic rhinitis as well as asthma, rhinoconjunctivitis and atopic dermatitis.
+Allergy to dog dander is strongly associated with allergic rhinitis as well as worsening symptoms of asthma, rhinoconjunctivitis and atopic dermatitis.

 A dog allergy can be strongly linked to other animal allergies due to the lipocalin proteins.
 There is evidence of cross reactivity due to this protein with cockroaches, cows, cats, guinea pigs, horses, hamsters, mice, rabbits and rats.